 Dr. Rosenberg is a university professor in nutrition and medicine at Tufts and Senior Scientist at the USDA Human Nutrition Research Center on Aging (HNRCA).
 Formerly Dr. Rosenberg served as Dean of the Friedman School and as the Director of HNRCA.
 An internationally recognized leader in nutrition science, Dr. Rosenberg has been involved in nutrition and food policy issues ranging from dietary guidelines and reference intakes to international nutrition recommendations.

 Quentin provides consulting services to UN agencies, national donor aid agencies and international NGOs on staple food fortification.
 He is the Coordinator of the Technical Training and Support Group of the Food Fortification Initiative, an international network of private sector industry, public sector and civic sectors promoting staple cereal food fortification worldwide.
+As FAQR's Food Technologist, Quentin supports the project with expertise on milling, food processing, the addition of micronutrients, packaging, and all aspects of food technology related to nutritionally enhanced foods.

 Dr. Vosti's current research focuses on the economics of maternal and early childhood undernutrition, with particular focus on developing and using bioeconomic models to improve the efficiency of national and subnational strategies for addressing micronutrient deficiencies in developing countries.
 He received his PhD in economics from the University of Pennsylvania, was a Postdoctoral Fellow with the Rockefeller Foundation in Brazil, and a Research Fellow at the International Food Policy Research Institute.

 ACDI/VOCA is an economic development organization that fosters broad-based economic growth, raises living standards, and creates vibrant communities.
 Based in Washington, D.C., ACDI/VOCA has worked in 146 countries since 1963.
 Its practice areas are catalyzing investment, climate smart agriculture, empowerment and resilience, institutional strengthening, and market systems.
-In Burkina Faso, ACDI/VOCA manages the USAID Title II funded Victory against Malnutrition (ViM) Project.
+In Burkina Faso, ACDI/VOCA managed the USAID Title II funded Victory against Malnutrition (ViM) Project.

 Institut de Recherche en Sciences de la Santé